NicolasMoller9/exotic-generator/README.md

     - > Add the energy loss function of your particle if you want to be able to slow it down during propagation
 - 6) Add in I3ExoticPropagator.cxx:
     - > (CAT) line 170: "else if (pID == {ID}){deltaEnergy_ = {E}}" where E is the energy of the induced cascades (tunable with the parameter energyScaleFactor_)
-    - > (CAT) line 226: if the mean free path of the catalysis process can be calculated from a cross section value, add the correct equation in "CalculateMeanFreePath(){...}"
+    - > (CAT) line 226: if the mean free path of the catalysis process can be calculated from a cross section value, add the correct equations in "CalculateMeanFreePath(){...}"
 - 7) Add in I3ExoticPropagatorUtils.cxx:
     - > line 22: add your particle NAME
     - > line 29: add the mass validity range again